AD02 Non-University Groups Using University Facilities

 The group using the facilities must agree to take precautions to assure the physical safety of participants and University property, and to release the University from any liability in conjunction with the use of the facility.
-An Indemnification Agreement must be used for this purpose.
+A University Release and Indemnification Agreement must be used for this purpose.
 (See the applicable instructions in GURU.)
-Agreement forms are available in the Department of Community Relations, Office of Strategic Communications at University Park.
+University Release and Indemnification Agreement forms are available in the Department of Community Relations, Office of Strategic Communications at University Park.
 At all other locations, they are available in the office of the campus executive officer or dean/provost.

-A copy of the completed Indemnification Agreement must be forwarded to the Risk Management Office at University Park.
+A copy of the completed University Release and Indemnification Agreement must be forwarded to the Risk Management Office at University Park.

 The University reserves the right to require insurance coverage and may require the presence of University Safety personnel for any group requesting to use University facilities.
 (See Administrative Guideline ADG04.)